Javran/kantour/README.md

 ## Overview

-(TODO: migration is not yet done)

 This repo consists of two packages:

-- `kantour-core`: the majority of code.
-The future plan is to keep core library small so that other project could depend on it without pulling in all sorts of other libraries.
+- `kantour-core`: the core library meant to be a dependency that other projects can built on top of.
-- `kantour`: currently just a wrapper around core library.
-The future plan is to shift mosta of the CLI-only code and dependencies to this package.
+- `kantour`: the experimental side of kantour that might require all sorts of random dependencies.

 ## Commands